jnarciso/wp_starter/README.md

-# Tayloe Gray WP Starter based on Bootstrap 4 & Advanced Custom Fields
+# WP Starter based on Bootstrap 4, Advanced Custom Fields and Gravity Forms

 ## Getting Started
 1. First you will need to log in to Bitbucket to grab the `wp_starter` starter repo.